Pierce Park Bandstand and Pavilion

-The bandstand was dedicated to Ivan "Ike" Spangenberg on June 16, 2015.
+The newer bandstand was dedicated to Ivan "Ike" Spangenberg on June 16, 2015.
 Mr. Spangenberg was the retired conductor of the Appleton City Band.
-In 1967, "Ike" Spangenberg was named Musical Director of the Appleton City Band and completed his 45th season at the close of summer 2011.
+In 1967, "Ike" had been named Musical Director of the Appleton City Band and completed his 45th season at the close of summer 2011.
 He graduated from Appleton High School in 1950, obtained a Bachelor of Music from Lawrence University and a Masters in Music from Northwestern.
-Ike shared his love of music with students for 36 years, 28 years at Appleton West High School retiring in 1995.
-Mayor Tim Hanna declared Tues.
-August 16th, 2011 Ivan “Ike” Spangenberg Day.
+'Ike" shared his love of music with students for 36 years with 28 years at Appleton West High School before retiring in 1995.
+Mayor Tim Hanna declared Tuesday, August 16th, 2011, Ivan “Ike” Spangenberg Day.

 At the April 2012 Appleton Historical Society meeting, Ivan Spangenberg provided a history of the Appleton City Band to the Appleton Historical Society.